Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 CW: brainstormed logistics of project.
 Decided on multiple file system, where each post + its replies would be its own file.
 Also decided to do a client-server system, where client can only access its own post (file).
 All displaying of the forum will be in the client, the server will handle processing data.
 Added networking.c file from lab 16 as reference.
 Added empty server.c and client.c files.
 Made own branch and linked with remote branch.

 HW: Worked on adding posts to forum.txt so that each post would have p(n) where n is a number based on the number of that post.
 So the first post in forum.txt would have p1, the second would have p2 and so on.
 I used shared memory to store the number of questions in forum.txt by first looping through forum.txt and saving it, and then using that memory to decide what number to put before a post.
 I used signals to delete the shared memory once you exited the server/session.
 Now anything the user types in is prefaced by p<post #>.

+### 2024-01-7 - Brief description
+HW: Editing feature now allows users to replace specific posts based on number inputted.
+It replaces the post in forum.txt and the post file created.
+I did this creating a temp.txt file and renaming it.
+I will try to work on displaying the forum posts to the client to make it look better.